murielfritsch/Project_Back-End_Building_Node_MongoDB_API/README.md

-# START THE BACKEND API SERVER
+# Start the backend API
 Open one terminal

 Place yourself in the backend directory